thadeu/gokku/docs/guide/getting-started.md

 - Verify installation
 - Create default "gokku" remote for easy commands

+For a deeper walkthrough, see the dedicated [Remote Setup](/guide/remote-setup) guide.

 ### Step 2: Create App on Server

 From your local machine (no SSH needed):